Mrmuffinman-yoda/ScentmatchHead/README.md

 All environments have their own docker-compose files, each configured with specific environment variables and secrets.

- We now have the option to run run either `bash run_prod.sh` / `bash run_dev.sh` / `bash run_test.sh` depending on the use case

-`bash run_prod.sh` -> This is used to run production version of the app, nextjs won't hot reload and there are three instances of nextjs with an nginx infront of it for load balancing
+`./manage prod` -> This is used to run production version of the app, nextjs won't hot reload and there are three instances of nextjs with an nginx infront of it for load balancing

-`bash run_dev.sh` -> This is used for development purposes only, has only 1 instance of nextjs and supports hot reload for both fastapi server and nextjs server
+`./manage dev` -> This is used for development purposes only, has only 1 instance of nextjs and supports hot reload for both fastapi server and nextjs server

-`bash run_test.sh` -> This is used for running the unittests on the fastapi server
+`./manage test` -> This is used for running the unittests on the fastapi server `./manage clean` -> cleans up files associated with the project including docker images

 All environments have an instance of minio for blob storage and redis cache for caching db requests.